unseenservant/Book-of-Nede/wiki/Locations/Planes/Cosmology.md

 - **Tartarus**:     analog of **Sorae**, ruled by **Glasya**
 - **Maladomini**:   analog of **Pallas**, ruled by **Baalsebul**
 - **Cania**:        analog of **Serec**, ruled by **Mephistopheles**

+### The Ravenous Dark, Apollyon (Chaos Evil)
+Beneath **Gehenna**, passing beyond the waning influence of the **Eternal Seal** you reach the last place of Light from the Positive Energy Plane.
+A immense chasm yawning open to the depths that seems heave like the diaphragm of the cosmos itself!
+The Abyss, the Great Maw, or **Apollyon** the Destroyer is a realm home to the *Second Form of The End*; Demons - spirits not born of Positive Energy.

+Apollyon has a dank dampness to it, *abyssal moss* and vile fungi cloy to most surfaces across this plane of evil drinking up the last light of the Positive Energy Plane.
+No one knows how deep Apollyon goes, or from whence the Demons come - but they are endless.
+Eternal effulent of the **Primordial Chaos** beneath them, they are the Spirits of material Destruction - bent on the annihilation of all order and matter.
+Only the strongest spirits survive here, and for the Demons that means Demonic Lords have risen as warlords; only their power preserves their station - and a single mistake will send the Lord's rulings into a power vaccuum.

+Their realm lies in shadows, cast by the *last light* mixing with the *Great Fangs of the Maw*, giving the Demons only a taste of *true life* - just enough to whet their appetites.

+No one has plumbed the unceasing ever twisting depths of Apollyon, but we know eventually it births out into **Pandemonium**

+The Demons and their kin are eternally caught in a two-front war.
+Above them, blocking the way into the higher planes are the Devils - while below them are the soul devourers, the Daemons.
+### The Primordial Chaos, Pandemonium (Chaos)

 ### <u>The Endless Desolation, Abaddon (Neutral Evil)</u>
-Beneath **Gehenna**, passing beyond the dying influence of the **Eternal Seal** you reach the last place of Light from the Positive Energy Plane.
-A realm of desolation unending, lifeless craggy peaks exaggerate every landscape and within those enshadowed vales dwell the Daemons.
-The *First Form of The End*, and the first spirits not born of Positive Energy.
-These are the soul devourers, the unliving spirits of ravening.
-They are the heralds of the **End of All Things** and are lead by the **Four Horsemen**.
-Great spirits of Death, they and their kin are eternally caught in a two-front war.
-Above them, blocking the way into the higher planes are the Devils - while below them are the utter destroyers, the Demons.
+Far beneath **Gehenna**, well beyond the **Light of Life** you come to the darkest desmense.
+A realm of desolation unending, lifeless craggy peaks exaggerate the landscape - if one could see them.
+For Abbadon is beyond all *light*, and there is only darkness eternal.
+This is the realm of the Daemon - these are the soul devourers, the unliving spirits of ravening.
+They are the heralds of the **End of All Things**, they are *The First Form of Death*.
+Lead by the **Four Horsemen** greatest spirits of Death.

-The Daemons, knowing the faintest taste of the **Light of Life** hunger for souls, unlike the Demons lurking beneath them - and so while the **Horsemen** plot their great revelation, the lesser Daemons flit like shadows into Gehenna or delve through secret paths that lead past the **Eternal Seal** into the **Halls of the Dead** where they may feast unchecked.
+The Daemons, know not the faintest taste of the **Light of Life** and so hunger for souls above all other desires, the cessation of a living soul is the sweetest sensation for a Daemon.
+And so while the **Horsemen** plot their great revelation, the lesser Daemons flit like shadows into Gehenna or delve through secret paths that lead past the **Eternal Seal** into the **Halls of the Dead** where they may feast unchecked.

 None from the living world have charted the full breadth of **Abaddon**, but it is known the **Horsemen** dwell within mighty fortresses called *Chariots*, rumored to be hewn of *unliving stone*.

-### The Ravenous Dark, Apollyon (Chaos Evil)
+### Halls of the Dead
 ### Infinite Tower of Babel
 ### Mirror Dimension